Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 1

 Ackeroyd has made his way

 back too.
-He [[?]] will his left
+He salutes with his left

-hand, his right is pretty unclear
+hand, his right is pretty useless

-still but he fluffed the Doctors
+still but he bluffed the Doctors

-& got back again all right that
+& got back again all right That

 is the spirit which will win